AstRonin/sgi/README.md

 ### Sample 2 - Your whole common site after erlang server and WebSocket instead of Ajax.

-This sample show you how you can run your site(written in other PL) with support WebSocket.
-Forget about Ajax and do your page much faster.
+This sample shows you how you can run your site (written in other PL) with support of WebSocket.
+Forget about Ajax and do your page much more faster.

-You have follow advantages compared to Ajax even in common web page:
+You have the following advantages compared to Ajax even in common web page:
 - Fast
 - Low overhead, especially over https
 - Easy forwarding a file
 - Saving CPU resources of both a client and a server

-##### Settup:
+##### Setup:

     $ git clone git://github.com/astronin/sgi
     $ cd sgi/samples